-The share of deviating trades within a run varies between 0% and 100% with an average (median) value of 28.86% (10.00%).
+The share of deviating trades, i.e. the proportion of trades that deviate from the investment strategy compared to the total number of trades, within a run varies between 0% and 100% with an average (median) value of 28.86% (10.00%).
 The standard deviation is 0.36.
 Tobit regression analyses with a lower (upper) limit of zero (one) reveal the determinants of this share (see Table III).
 The results suggest that the share of deviating trades decreases with a high level of financial literacy and a low level of Faith in Intuition.
-The interaction term31 is significantly negative (p<0.05, see Column 2).
+The interaction term32 is significantly negative (p<0.05, see Column 2) which is in line with Hypothesis 1.

-A shorter period (e.g., t to t-1) does not make much sense since real time for less than 5 time steps is less than one second.
+31 A shorter period (e.g., t to t-1) does not make much sense since real time for less than 5 time steps is less than one second.
 It seems unlikely that participants' reaction time is that short.

-Note that the reversed scale of Faith in Intuition is interacted with financial literacy in order to make the results interpretable concerning the hypotheses.
+32 Note that the reversed scale of Faith in Intuition is interacted with financial literacy in order to make the results interpretable concerning the hypotheses.
 The variables included in the interaction terms are normalized by setting the observed minimum to zero and the observed maximum to one.
 We also applied a different way of normalization which sets the theoretically achievable minimum (maximum) to zero (one).
 The results are robust.